techery/fitpay-ios-sdk/README.md

 ./bin/test "iPhone 5s"
 ```

+## Card Scanning
+By default the FitPay WebView utilizes a web based card scanning service which is currently being EOL'ed, that means the ability to scan a card during card entry now must be handled natively by the SDK implementation.
+The SDK provides an interface `IFitPayCardScanner` where a scanning implementation can be provided.
+An full working example using the [Card.IO](https://www.card.io/) utility can be seen in our [reference implementation](https://github.com/fitpay/Pagare_iOS_WV/).

 ## Logging
 In order to remain flexible with the various mobile logging strategies, the SDK provides a mechanism to utilize custom logging implementations.
 For custom implementation there is protocol `LogsOutputProtocol` which should be implemented, and after that object of that protocol implementation should be added to logs ouput.